Dr. Rostislav Ignatov, MD

 Achieving sobriety is a significant accomplishment, but maintaining it requires ongoing effort.
 This phase involves adopting lifestyle changes, building a strong support system, and addressing underlying issues that may contribute to alcohol addiction.

 Alcohol withdrawal is a complex and challenging process that people, including students and children with alcohol use disorder, often face when attempting to break free from the clutches of addiction.
+The cessation of alcohol consumption can trigger a range of physical and psychological symptoms as the body adjusts to functioning without the presence of this central nervous system depressant.

-Symptoms of alcohol withdrawal: The symptoms of alcohol withdrawal can vary in intensity and duration, making the experience unique for each individual.
+The symptoms of alcohol withdrawal can vary in intensity and duration, making the experience unique for each individual.
 Common physical symptoms include tremors, sweating, nausea, stress, and elevated heart rate.

-The duration and severity of withdrawal symptoms: depend on factors such as the individual’s overall health, the extent of their alcohol intake, and any pre-existing medical or mental health conditions.
+Depend on factors such as the individual’s overall health, the extent of their alcohol intake, and any pre-existing medical or mental health conditions.

-Benefits of medical detox: Medical detoxification, conducted under the supervision of healthcare professionals, offers a structured and supportive environment for patients navigating alcohol withdrawal.
+Medical detoxification, conducted under the supervision of healthcare professionals, offers a structured and supportive environment for patients navigating alcohol withdrawal.
 This method involves the use of medications to manage and alleviate withdrawal symptoms, ensuring a safer and more comfortable experience for the individual.

-The benefits of medical detox: extend beyond symptom management.
+Extend beyond symptom management.
 With round-the-clock medical supervision, complications can be promptly addressed, reducing the risk of severe health issues.

 Navigating the journey to recovery can bring up many questions.
 Below are some of the most commonly asked questions about our services.
 If you need more information or have additional questions, we are only a phone call away.

 Yes, the liver can regenerate and repair itself to some extent after years of drinking alcohol or alcoholic beverages.
 However, prolonged alcohol consumption can lead to irreversible liver damage, called cirrhosis, compromising the organ’s ability to recover fully.
+In fact, about half of all cirrhosis (chronic liver scarring) deaths are alcohol-related, underscoring the serious risks associated with heavy drinking.
+As reflected in recent addiction stats 2025, alcohol-related health issues remain a widespread concern.
+Seeking medical advice is crucial for people with a history of heavy drinking.

 Early signs of alcohol-related liver disease or damage include fatigue, unexplained weight loss, abdominal pain, and swelling.
 As the condition progresses, symptoms may include jaundice (yellowing of the skin and eyes), easy bruising, and changes in stool color.
+If you experience these symptoms, you must consult a healthcare professional for proper evaluation and guidance to avoid alcohol-related cirrhosis.

 It’s never too late to cut out alcohol.
 Cutting down on booze improves health.
 Regardless of age or how long you’ve had the habit, choosing fewer drinks each year positively impacts work, relationships, and overall well-being.
+Make decisions for a healthier survival and better nights with others.

 Let’s talk about what’s going on — no judgment.
 (We’ve been there before ourselves).
 No one will know you inquired and there is no commitment to call.